N-benitha/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying all contents even the hidden
+displaying current contents in the directory